Growing up, I got the typical drug talk. And by that I mean I had one class in 6th grade that taught me two things:

-In the summer of 2007, my family went on vacation to Florida for two weeks, leaving my step brother and me at home alone.
-This of course meant party time!
-Except that party only lasted one night.
+In the summer of 2007, my family went on vacation to Florida for two weeks, leaving my stepbrother and me at home alone.
+This, of course, meant party time!
+Except for that party only lasted one night.

 That night, Mal and I mixed a handful of substances: alcohol, marijuana, methadone, and cocaine via IV needle.
 I remember her being upset about a boy and just wanting to go to sleep in my bed, so we did.
 What I didn’t know is that Mal had taken Xanax to come down from all the coke she had been doing.
 No one knew, and we went to bed not realizing the dangers that lay ahead.

 Then one day I overdosed and was legally dead for a few minutes.
-The only thing I remember from that near death experience is seeing Mal.
+The only thing I remember from that near-death experience is seeing Mal.
 She told me it wasn’t my time, and that she was sorry, and that there was more for me to do in this life.
 Granted, I kept using when I woke up, but things were different this time around.
-After a few more rehabs and relapses, I finally found it: sobriety.
-I gave it my all and now I have over four years of continuous recovery.
+After a few more drug rehabs in Florida and a few relapses, I finally found it: sobriety.
+I gave it my all and now I have over five years sober, and was able to live in Los Angles thanks to my recovery.